RAHB-REALTORS-Association/OpenAI-Moderation-WP/README.md

 # OpenAI Moderation WordPress Plugin

 This WordPress plugin filters input fields in text areas using the [OpenAI Moderation API](https://platform.openai.com/docs/guides/moderation/overview).
-It helps ensure that user-submitted content is respectful and allows you to control which content classifications are allowed on your website.
+It helps ensure that user-submitted content is respectful and allows you to control which content classifications are blocked on your website.

 ### Forever Free, No Pro Version